esphome/esphome-docs/components/psram.rst

 This component enables and configures PSRAM if/when available on ESP32 modules/boards.
 It is automatically loaded and enabled by components that require it.

-PSRAM is not available on the ESP8266.
+PSRAM is only available on the ESP32.

 .. code-block:: yaml